harrischen/flutter_animate/README.md

 This project is my personal learning project (if successful, it will be integrated into the project of my company).

 1. Learn the basic layout effects of Flutter;
-2. Learn the Flutter Animate effect and create the corresponding animation component; library
+2. Learn the Flutter Animate effect and create the corresponding animation component library;

 ## In development